 Not a member of Beauty Pie?
 Join using code GTGSENTME and get an extra £50 to spend.

-Now that Drunk Elephant has landed at Boots, there are Advantage points to be had in stocking up on one of our favourite brands, including this 15 per cent l-ascorbic vitamin C serum.
-It also has one per cent vitamin E and 0.5 per cent ferulic acid, combined with pumpkin and pomegranate extracts to work away at dead skin cells for extra brightening.
+Now that Drunk Elephant has landed at Boots, there are Advantage points to be had in stocking up on one of our favourite brands, including this watery-fresh 15 per cent l-ascorbic vitamin C serum.
+It also has one per cent vitamin E and 0.5 per cent ferulic acid to help keep the ascorbic acid from deteriorating (you're advised to keep the serum in the fridge for the same reason) .
+Pumpkin and pomegranate extracts work away at dead skin cells for extra brightening.

 Ingeborg van Lotringen is author of Great Skin: Secrets the Beauty Industry Doesn't Tell You.